xwmx/nb/docs/index.markdown

-When [`nb sync`](#sync) encounters a conflict in a text file and can't cleanly merge overlapping local and remote changes, `nb` saves both versions within the file separated by git conflict markers and prints a message indicating which file(s) encountered a conflict.
+When [`nb sync`](#sync) encounters a conflict in a text file and can't cleanly merge overlapping local and remote changes, `nb` saves both versions within the file separated by git conflict markers and prints a message indicating which file(s) contain conflicting text.
 Use [`nb edit`](#edit) to remove the conflict markers and delete any unwanted text.